kr15h/ofxPiMapper/README.md

 ### Other shortcuts

 These other shortcuts that you can use while using the example app.
-Remember that you can assign your own by editing the app.cpp file.

 Key | Function
 :--- | :---
 i | Show info
 t | Add triangle surface
 q | Add quad surface
+g | Add grid warp surface
-p | toggle perspective warping (quad surfaces only) f | Toggle fullscreen s | Save composition z | Undo
+p | toggle perspective warping (quad surfaces only)
+] | add columns to grid surface (grid warp surfaces only) [ | remove columns from grid surface (grid warp surfaces only) } | add rows to grid surface (grid warp surfaces only) { | remove rows from grid surface (grid warp surfaces only) f | Toggle fullscreen s | Save composition z | Undo